szabinakov/music-library-tonymm/README.md

 # Music Library API:

+The Music Library application is a key project from the Command Shift Software Engineering bootcamp (specifically, backend module).
+The project included the use of PostgreSQL, Docker, and Postman.
+The project used the Mocha library for database communication (integration) testing.
+Learning objectives included, how to design and implement an API which can perform CRUD operations on a database.

-This is a Node.js Express API for managing artists and albums data.
+The Music-Library is a Node.js Express API for managing artists and albums data.
 It provides HTTP endpoints for Creating, Reading, Updating, and Deleting (CRUD) artists and albums.
 The API uses the HTTP methods:

 - POST for creating new artists and albums
 - GET for retrieving artists and albums data